frmokoena/TaxMatters/README.md

 ## Building the solution

 The solution contains the release assets in the file `assets.zip`.
-The assets can be unzipped and step `1` below can be skipped.
+The assets can be unzipped and this section can be skipped.

 To build and run the project, open a command prompt to the root of the solution, and perform the following: